wshbair/blockly2hooks/README.md

 ## Blockly2Hooks
-A platform for developing visually XRPL hooks smart contract using [Blockly][2] from Google.
+A platform for developing visually XRPL hooks smart contracts using [Blockly][2] from Google.
 The platform helps users to develop XRPL Hook using visual drag-and-drop blocks.
-Also it compiles the hook code into WASM format.
+Also, it compiles the hook code into WASM format.
-We have integrated also the deployment function to the XRPL Hook testnet network.
+We have also integrated the deployment function into the XRPL Hook testnet network.

-We build our the hooks block based on the official documentation of the XRPL Hook [https://xrpl-hooks.readme.io/](https://xrpl-hooks.readme.io/)
+We build our hooks block based on the official documentation of the XRPL Hook [https://xrpl-hooks.readme.io/](https://xrpl-hooks.readme.io/)

 ### Getting Started